binaryage/totalfinder-web/installation.md

 * `/Users/<user>/Library/Preferences/com.apple.finder.plist` - all TotalFinder related keys are prefixed with `TotalFinder`

 Note: You may safely remove any TotalFinder prefixed keys.
 TotalFinder recreates them with default values when restarted.
-Deleting whole `com.apple.finder.plist` and restarting Finder will reset both Finder and TotalFinder into initial state (factory defaults).
+Deleting the whole `com.apple.finder.plist` file and restarting Finder will reset both Finder and TotalFinder into their initial state (factory defaults).